Who Are You? Where You Are Going & The Vision Thing

 But How Is This Different From A Mission Statement?

 A vision statement should justify your strategy and, at the same time, it should explain why you are doing what you’re doing now and what it means when your actions seem to be at odds with what you’re presently doing.
-It’s easier to get your team and membership to by in and accept your choices when they can see that you have an ulterior motive.
-A mission statement should state your present activities and who is to be served now.
+It’s easier to get your team and membership to buy in and accept your choices when they can see that you have an ulterior motive.

 Amazon.com states that they “… seek to be Earth’s most customer-centric company…” That’s a pretty good choice of words.
 It speaks about intent and what they want to be in an ideal world.
 It’s clear about who their customers are as groups, without being too vague, wordy or flamboyant.